-Why Is Wisdom Teeth Removal Necessary?
+Why Is Wisdom Tooth Removal Necessary?

 Poor alignment and impaction are the two main reasons wisdom teeth removal becomes necessary.
 When the final set of molars erupts (grows in) at an angle, it sometimes pushes on nearby straight teeth, altering their alignment.
 This is painful and can cause damage to neighboring teeth, as well as injure nerves and the jawbone.

-Impacted wisdom teeth result from either the last set of molars developing but failing to erupt — instead remaining encased in the jaw’s soft tissue — or from only partially erupting, creating a passageway for bacteria to get into the soft tissue.
+Impacted wisdom teeth result from either the last set of molars developing but failing to erupt — remaining encased in the jaw’s soft tissue — or from only partially erupting, creating a passageway for bacteria to get into the soft tissue.

 What Are Common Complications Associated with Wisdom Teeth?

-In an effort to avoid the pain and complications associated with impacted wisdom teeth and tooth misalignment, Fort Lauderdale dentist Dr. Friedland’s approach to your family’s ongoing dental healthcare plan will include the monitoring and removal of wisdom teeth.
+In an effort to avoid the pain and complications associated with impacted wisdom teeth and tooth misalignment, Fort Lauderdale dentist Dr. Kellner’s approach to your family’s ongoing dental healthcare plan will include the monitoring and removal of wisdom teeth.
 Typically, the earlier the need for wisdom teeth removal is identified, the better; early removal can prevent damage to neighboring healthy teeth, bone, gum tissue, nerves, and blood vessels.

 Frequently Asked Questions

 Does everyone need to get their wisdom teeth removed?